Morris Plains, New Jersey: Local government

 The Morris Plains Municipal Court judge is Michael A. Carlucci.

-Police Department
+Police department

 The Morris Plains Police Department has 17 sworn officers.
 The command structure has a chief, two lieutenants, five sergeants, nine patrolmen and six civilians.
 They are dispatched through the Morris County Communication Center who dispatches for the police, fire and first aid departments.
 The police department handled over 29,000 calls for the year 2010.

-Morris Plains Fire Department
+Fire department

 The Morris Plains Fire Association was established on April 28, 1907, after the Weise Hotel Fire of 1906.

 Federal, state and county representation

 Morris Plains is located in the 11th Congressional District and is part of New Jersey's 26th state legislative district.